Hansaplast/macOS-SMJobBless-Lazarus-Pascal/README.md

 # macOS-SMJobBless-Lazarus-Pascal
 How to create an privileged Helper Tool under macOS, with [Lazarus Pascal](https://www.lazarus-ide.org/), to get root acces in your application.

-A full description and a ton of information can be found on my homepage:
+A full description and a ton of related information can be found on my homepage:

 **English**: [MacOS - SMJobBless: Elevated Privileges in Lazarus Pascal](https://www.tweaking4all.com/software-development/lazarus-development/macos-smjobbless-elevated-privileges-lazarus-pascal/ "Tweaking4All - The main article I wrote about")